corning-incorporated/citam/README.md

 $make html
 ```

-The documenation automatically copy html artifacts to the [public](public/) folder where they are integrated with the landing page.
-To view the documentation, go open [public/index.html](public/index.html) in your web browser.
+Html outputs form the build process are automatically copied to the [public](public/) folder where they are integrated with CITAM's landing page.
+To view the documentation, open the local copy of `public/index.html` file with your web browser.

 ## Contributing